Chronic Wasting Disease - The Rules

 Hunters are responsible for knowing the rules in the locations outside of Idaho.

-Idaho bans the use of natural cervid urine for big game hunting, which includes urine from deer, elk, moose, reindeer and caribou.
+Idaho bans the use of natural cervid urine for big game hunting, which includes urine from deer, elk, moose, and caribou (reindeer).

-The state bans importing a carcass or any part of a wild deer, elk or moose from another state, province in Canada or any other country with a documented case of CWD.
+The state bans importing a carcass or any part of a wild deer, elk, moose, or caribou from another state, province in Canada or any other country with a documented case of CWD.

 Exemptions to this ban include: